Sites of the Ancestors

 • Archaic/Early Basketmaker Era : 9,000 to 3,500 years ago - This is the big gap, after the Clovis people disappeared and before any larger local societies came together.
 That said, there were people engaged in building monumental architecture and massive irrigation systems in the desert near the Pacific shore of northwestern Peru.
 They were contemporaries and equals of the ancient pyramid builders then working all over the world in the valleys of the Nile, the Tigris and Euphrates, the Indus and Ganges, the Yellow River...
 Some of their religious thought and iconography seem to have made their way to the Four Corners area and garnered a lot of converts in the last 30 years of the 1200s.

 • Early Basketmaker II Era : 3,500 to 2,000 years ago - The beginnings of the roughest pithouses.
-The Hohokam are building their first irrigation works but most people in the southwest are simply hunter-gatherer nomads migrating back and forth across the countryside with the seasons and the wildlife.
+The proto-Hohokam are building their first crude irrigation works but most people in the southwest are simply hunter-gatherer nomads migrating back and forth across the countryside with the seasons and the wildlife.
 Rough ceramics first appear, made of streambed clay.

-• Late Basketmaker II Era : 2000 to 1500 years ago - Pithouse technology spread across the southwest as new strains of maize and beans appeared, most likely carried north from central Mexico by immigrants from that area.
+• Late Basketmaker II Era : 2000 to 1500 years ago - Pithouse technology spread across the southwest as new strains of maize and squash, then beans, appeared, most likely carried north from central Mexico by immigrants from that area.
 The new maize had larger kernels and offered a much better food source, if only decent soil and regular water were available and if the folks took the time to protect it a bit while it grew.
 Consuming maize and beans together provided a more complete protein source, which allowed for greater population expansion.

 • Pueblo I : 750 to 900 CE - Pueblo buildings were constructed of stone with south-facing windows, and in U, E and L shapes.
 The buildings were located closer to each other, reflecting the deepening of merged religious celebrations.
 Some kivas had towers built nearby, towers most likely used for look-outs.
 Pottery became used for more than just cooking, and included pitchers, ladles, bowls, jars and dishware for food and drink.
-White pottery with black designs first emerged in this time period, the pigments being developed from plants.
+White pottery with black designs first emerged in this time period, the pigments being developed from plant sources.
 Water conservation techniques and complex irrigation systems using reservoirs and silt-retaining dams also emerged during this period.

 • Pueblo II : 900-1150 CE - During the Pueblo II period the population increased so much that more than 10,000 sites were created in 150 years.
 Since most of the countryside was arid, the people supplemented their diet by foraging, hunting and trading pottery for food.
 By the end of the Pueblo II period, there were many two-story dwellings made almost exclusively of stone masonry, the presence of towers and the development of family and community kivas.
 This was the Classical Period for the Mimbres Mogollon and the Chaco Culture.
 The Mimbres Culture seems to have virtually collapsed around 1150 due to changing weather conditions.
 The elites at Chaco had already sent engineers and crews north to build a new capital near the Animas River, where today's Aztec Ruins National Monument is.
 By 1150, Chaco Canyon was essentially deserted, the people having moved north to Aztec and to reoccupy Mesa Verde.
 However, in the mid 1100s came global catastrophe: another series of massive volcanic eruptions that poured huge amounts of sulphurous gases and ash clouds into the atmosphere.
 Again the sun disappeared for months, being only a slightly brighter spot in a sky of dark gray.
-And the rains were torrentail and often.
+And the rains were torrential and came often.

 The late 1200s and early 1300s was also the time period in which the rock art changed.
-The previous Pueblo Plateau tradition is identified by rock art that stretches from southern Nevada across Arizona to east of the Rio Grande.
+The previous Pueblo-Plateau tradition is identified by rock art that stretches from southern Nevada across Arizona to east of the Rio Grande.
 It basically featured small, blocky individuals and miscellaneous geometric designs (spirals, hands, etc.) The new, Rio Grande tradition, featured larger images that were outlined and then filled with geometric designs signifying spiritual depth.
 Beyond that, there was a cosmology mapped to the countryside surrounding each pueblo in the rock art, giving personality and agency to the rocks, hills and land itself.
 Kachina faces are a signature feature of the Rio Grande tradition and the proliferation of the kachina traditions has been dated to the migrations of the late 1200s.
 An interesting note: the languaging of the kachina traditions, for every language and pueblo, is filled with Keresan words.
-That indicates a single source for a new spiritual awakening emanating to all puebloans, most likely beginning in the Mesa Verde area in the late 1200s CE.
+That indicates a single source for a new spiritual awakening emanating to all puebloans, seemingly beginning in the Mesa Verde area in the mid-1200s CE.

 • Pueblo IV : 1350-1600 - The Pueblo IV time period saw many tribes and familes still migrating toward more stable water sources, and building "disposable" (not meant to be occupied for more than a few years) pueblos along the way.
 The Towa expanded eastward to Cicuye (beside the Pecos River) and the Southern Tewas and Eastern Keres moved into the Santa Fe and Galisteo River Basins.
 It was a hard living in the drier Galisteo Basin but potters there developed a multi-colored lead glaze from the turquoise, silver and lead formations found in the Cerrillos Hills.
 They used that leaded glaze to paint decorations on their pottery.
 Apparently it was all the rage because trading that pottery sustained them for several generations, until the Spanish arrived and the living conditions became unbearable.
 Then the Spanish claimed the lead mines for themselves and denied the people access.
-By 1700 many of the Southern Tewas were migrating to Hopi First Mesa where they became the ancestors of today's Hopi-Tewas.
-The Santa Clara people first built the dwellings at Puye in Santa Clara Canyon on the eastern slopes of the Jemez Mountains around 1200 CE.
-The structures were completely abandoned around 1600 CE when the Santa Clarans moved further down the hill to where the Santa Clara River meets the Rio Grande.
-The San Ildefonso people had stopped at what is now "Tsankawi" before continuing down to the Rio Grande.
-Tsankawi is between Puye in Santa Clara Canyon to the north and Tyuonyi in Frijoles Canyon to the south.
-Many of the Eastern Keres people made a centuries-long stop in Frijoles Canyon before moving on to settle downstream on the Rio Grande, near where they are now.

 • Pueblo V (1600-present) Pueblo V saw the occupation by the Spanish and a consolidation and reduction of Puebloan tribes and lands.
 The arrival of the Spanish turned the pueblo world upside down, beginning in earnest in 1598.
 Conditions under the Spanish were so bad the pueblos banded together and revolted in 1680 and threw the Spanish out.
 The Spanish came back several times, looting and burning the southern-most pueblos again and again.
 Finally, the Alamedans (southern Tiwa) packed up and moved to Payupki, a pueblo they built on the northern end of Second Mesa in Hopiland.

 The Spanish came back in force in 1692.
 Their army was composed mostly of prisoners from the dungeons of Chihuahua, ordered to march north with Don Diego de Vargas and never come back on pain of death.
-With that driving them, the Conquistadors began again under the Spanish Catholic flag, but they began again a little differently.
+With that driving them, the Conquistadors began again under the Catholic Spanish flag, but they began again a little differently.
 This time around, the missionaries weren't nearly as hard on the people.
 De Vargas, though, was intent on punishing the people for every perceived tiny infraction of Spanish law.
 There was significant pushback from the people and the Spanish kept attacking, looting and burning their villages, only to see them be rebuilt more defensively a short time later.
 The Jemez pushed back so hard the Spanish finally just forced them out of the mountains and into one village on the Jemez River, Walatowa, where most Jemez (and the descendants of Cicuyé/Pecos) are today.
 It is estimated that between 1598 and 1740, the number of Towa-speakers in the Jemez Mountains dropped from about 5,000 to about 140.

 Upper right maps courtesy of Wikipedia userid Yuchitown, CCA-by-SA 4.0 License